 - wood wicks

-The 1st number indicates the number of strands outside, the 2nd indicates the number of strands inside the wick.
+When you choose your wicks, you will see that there are candle wick references such as 15/8 or 21/12.
+You should know that the first number indicates the number of strands outside, the second indicates the number of strands inside the wick.

 Here are some more telling examples:

-In order to ensure the safety of my customers, I only use healthy perfumes, that is to say, perfumes without CMR substances and without Phthalates.
+In order to ensure the safety of my customers, I only use fragrances made in Grasse by perfumers.
+All my perfumes are CMR and Phthalate free.

 The steps to follow